Mood Boards for Better Websites

 Resources for Mood Boards

-There are a lot of tools and platforms specifically geared towards mood boards and style tile creation.
-Below is just a very short list of some of the tools that I frequently see my colleagues and associates using.
+There are a lot of tools and platforms specifically geared toward mood boards and style tiles creation.
+Below is just a short list of some of the tools that colleagues and associates have been using.

-• Canva is a great resource to get a mood board setup quickly and allows users the ability edit and enhance images directly in the app.
-It’s a cost effective solution and typically provides ready to go templates.
+• Canva is a great resource to get a mood board set up quickly and allows users the ability to edit and enhance images directly in the app.
+It’s a cost-effective solution and typically provides ready-to-go templates.

-• Niice has provides some great functionality into one easy-to-use tool.
-With Niice, users can source inspirational images, collect them in their very own private spaces, and leverage the drag-and-drop interface to whip up a mood board in minutes.
+• Niice has provided some great functionality into one easy-to-use tool.
+With Niice, users can source inspirational images, collect them in their own private spaces, and leverage the drag-and-drop interface to whip up a mood board in minutes.

-• Invision has become one of the industry leaders of creative community for design and prototyping, thanks to their collaborative features that can be shared across all devices and with any stakeholders or clients.
-It’s pretty simple to setup a mood board and share out to a client fast.
+• Invision has become one of the industry leaders in the creative community for design and prototyping, thanks to their collaborative features that can be shared across all devices and with any stakeholders or clients.
+It’s pretty simple to set up a mood board and share out to a client fast.

 Conclusion

-As a designer, one of things I want to avoid especially when going into the design phase and presenting design options is a statement like: “I’ll know it when I see it.”
+As a designer, one of things you want to avoid, especially when going into the design phase and presenting design options, is a statement like, “I’ll know it when I see it.”
 Mood boards and style tiles help capture, clarify, and align vision so you can have “know it” and “see it” moments before the design phase commences.

 Avoid surprises at the end of a project and get it right the first time!
 Mood boards help spark conversations, save time, and set the tone to inspire your project.